unchainedshop/unchained-evolution/readme.md

 This repository tracks the ongoing evolution of the unchained shop.
 It contains:

-* A general overview of all the software components that are part of the platform
+* Platform State of the Union: A general overview of all the software components that are part of the platform
-* Goals for upcoming unchained engine releases (this document).
+* Roadmap: Goals for upcoming unchained engine releases (this document)
+* [Proposals / Feature Requests](proposals/proposals.md) for upcoming engine releases
-* Software Architecture Policies
+* Software Architecture

+## Roadmap

+- [x] 2017.11 GoLive with first Customer [Freezyboy](https://www.freezyboy.com)
+- [x] 2018.01 Landing Page
+- [ ] 2018.02 Sketch out the big plan
+- [ ] 2018.03 Whitelisting / Registration for Investors open
+- [ ] 2018.03 Pre-ICO Distribution
+- [ ] 2018.03 Hire Community, PR & Social Media Management Staff as well as test and documentation engineers.
+- [ ] 2018.04 ICO (2018/04/2 - 2018/04/16)
+- [ ] 2018.08 Open-Source release: Release of unchained engine 1.0 and admin UI 1.0.
+If we hit the hard-cap, we will release everything under the very permissive MIT license terms.
+Else we will be licensing the e-commerce platform under a stricter AGPLv3.
+After that day we will try to release new stable versions of unchained on a monthly rhythm and canary releases weekly.
+- [ ] 2018.09 Hire more core engineers
+- [ ] 2019.01 First Unchained Dev Conference in Zermatt, Switzerland.
+- [ ] 2019.01 Presentation of our next-generation open-source business model
+- [ ] 2019.03 Hire sales
+- [ ] 2019.12 Break even

 ## Development major version:  unchained 1.0